-Note: The pattern must be configured with the installed location of the agent.
-The agent may be installed either in the same location on the file system of each target UNIX server, or on a file share accessible to all target devices.
+Note: The pattern must be configured with the installed location of the FlexNet inventory agent.
+The FlexNet inventory agent may be installed either in the same location on the file system of each target UNIX server, or on a file share accessible to all target devices.
 This is included in the configuration process described below.

-It executes the inventory agent, which writes the collected data to a file in the /var/tmp/flexera/addm/ folder on the host server.
+The pattern executes the FlexNet inventory agent, which writes the collected data to a file in the /var/tmp/flexera/addm/ folder on the host server.
 BMC Discovery then reads this output, and for each installed file, creates a Detail node linked to the host record: